maxhocken/SuperfineBear/README.md

 Variety of code and scripts involving automating work flow Includes edits to Danuser TF code, matlab scripts to automate image analysis, FIJI macros to automate image massaging.

+A small selection of sample images are included to facilate testing of scripts.

     Copyright (C) <2019>  <Max Hockenberry>

     This program is free software: you can redistribute it and/or modify